carbon-design-system/carbon/.github/CONTRIBUTING.md

 ## Prerequisites

-Before contributing to Carbon, you should make sure you have the following tools
+Before contributing to Carbon, you should make sure you have the following tools installed:
-installed:
-Linux:
 - [Node.js](https://nodejs.org/en/download/) v14 or above here or follow their
   installation through a package manager [here](https://nodejs.org/en/download/package-manager/))